What Does Aionios Mean?

 The point is simple: our English words can distort the meaning of the original words.
 In this case, “eternal”, “everlasting” and “forever”, which for us mean “without end”, do not accurately capture the time-specific words aion, aionios or olam.

 Let’s now consider the implications…

 The phrase “eternal life” mainly appears in John’s Gospel and is, in fact, John’s way of communicating the Kingdom message.
 This is a significant statement.

 Eternal life is a synonymous expression for the Kingdom of God, which was already established by the time John wrote his Gospel account (see Mark 10:17-31, c. vv.
 17 and 23).
-Unlike the Synoptic Gospels, John chose this phrase as his primary expression, using it fifteen times; in contrast, he used the phrase “Kingdom of God” only six times.
+Unlike the Synoptic Gospels, John chose this phrase, along with phrases connected to “life” (Greek: zoe), as his primary expression for the Message of Jesus.
+He used “eternal life” fifteen times; in contrast, he used the phrase “Kingdom of God” only six times.

-Because of the incorrect English word “eternal,” John’s wonderful phrase is now booted into the afterlife when, in fact, John laboured through his account to explain that Jesus’ incarnation had radically altered this life.
+And here’s the rub: because of the incorrect English word “eternal,” John’s wonderful phrase is now booted into the afterlife when, in fact, John laboured through his account to explain that Jesus’ incarnation had radically altered this life.
 Here.
-Now.
-“In Him was life, and the life was the light of men” (John 1:4).
+Now!

 A little later, Jesus explained:

 This is eternal life that they may know You, the only true God.”

 Jesus Himself makes it clear that aionios zoe (translated “eternal life”) is essentially about relationship with God and the infusion of God’s quality of life into our earthly lives now.
 This verse could be understand as follows: “This is true or essential life, that they may know You, the only true God.”